The Time-Interlaced Self-Consistent Master System of Heterogeneous-Agent Models: General Equilibrium and the Time-Interlaced Master System

 Because economic agents are concerned only with returns, they are concerned exclusively with the distribution over the space $\EEE\times\Rpp$ on which the averages depend.
 We postulate now that the number of agents is infinite and that their distribution over $\EEE\times\Rpp$ can be any measure of the form $\pi(\dm u)\d F^u(c)$ for some (any) choice of the pair $(\pi,\csd)\in\bbP(\EEE)\times\DB^\EEE$.
 Thus, the aggregate state of the economy during any given period is understood to be a triplet of the form $(x,\pi,\csd)$, for some choice of a productivity state $x\in\XXX$ and population distribution $(\pi,\csd)\in\bbP(\EEE)\times\DB^\EEE$.
 If the dependence on the time period needs to be emphasized in the notation we shall write $(x_t,\pi_t,F_t)$ instead of $(x,\pi,F)$ and shall use similar conventions for all other quantities that we may introduce, with the understanding that the subscript~$t$ may be omitted, if the association with a specific time period is irrelevant.
 It is important to recognize that the first two elements of the triplet $(x,\pi,\csd)$ have dynamics that are fully exogenous and unrelated to the individual choices across the population, i.e., have no relation to the domain of economics.
 For this reason, we call the pair $(x,\pi)\in\XXX\times\bbP(\EEE)$ exogenous aggregate state, or simply exogenous state.
 The third component of the aggregate state $(x,\pi,F)$, i.e., $F\in\DB^\EEE$, we call endogenous aggregate state, or simply endogenous state.

 The assumption that the population of agents is infinite has important implications which we now address.
 The major simplification that takes place in the limit as $N\to\infty$ is in the following.
 Assuming that the present period productivity state $x\in\XXX$ transitions in the next period to productivity state $y\in\nobreak\XXX$, every household presently in employment state $u\in\EEE$ would sample its future employment state from the collection~$\EEE$, independently from all other households, according to the distribution law over~$\EEE$ given by the vector~$P_{x, y}(u,\cdot)\in\R^{\abs{\EEE}}$.
 By Glivenko-Cantelli's theorem, as the number of households in state $u$ increases to~$\infty$, the proportion of all households presently in employment state~$u$ who transition to employment state~$v$ must converge to $P_{x,y}(u,v)$.
-Once the number of households is postulated to be infinite, one can set aside the assumption that the shocks in employment are independent (and hence forfeit the reliance on Glivenko-Cantelli's theorem) and simply postulate that the collection of households in state $u$ who transition to state $v$ can be weighted against the population of households in state $u$, with relative weight given by $P_{x,y}(u,v)$.
+Once the number of households is postulated to be infinite, one can set aside the assumption that the shocks in employment are independent (and hence forfeit the reliance on Glivenko-Cantelli's theorem) and simply postulate that the collection of households in state $u$ who transition to state $v$ can be weighted against the population of households in state $u$, with relative weight given by $P_{x,y}(u,v)$~-- this is all that matters in the model and this is what will be assumed from now on.